jimbon25/wedding-invitation/README.md

 - **Our Story**: The couple's journey and love story.
 - **Event Details**: Information about time, location, and agenda.
 - **Gallery**: Prewedding and special moment photos.
-- **RSVP Confirmation**: Form for guests to confirm attendance, number of guests, and food preferences.
+- **RSVP Confirmation**: Form for guests to confirm attendance.
 Data is sent to Discord via Netlify Function. **Protected by Google reCAPTCHA to prevent spam bots.**
 - **Guest Book**: Guests can leave messages and wishes. **Protected by Google reCAPTCHA to prevent spam bots.**
 - **Gift Info & Registry**: Bank account, e-wallet, and gift registry information.
 - **Accommodation & Transportation**: Hotel and transport recommendations for out-of-town guests.
-- **Scroll to Top Button**: Easy navigation to the top of the page.
 - **Modern UI & Animation**: Uses AOS, Bootstrap, and custom CSS.
-- **Gemini AI Chat**: Floating Gemini icon with AI chat bubble, allowing guests to ask questions about the wedding invitation and get instant answers powered by Google Gemini AI.
+- **Gemini AI Chat**: Floating Gemini AI Chat for instant Q&A about the event.

 ## Languages & Frameworks

 - TypeScript
 - React
-- Node.js (Netlify Functions)
+- Node.js
 - Bootstrap 5 & Bootstrap Icons
 - AOS (Animate On Scroll)
 - Slick Carousel (for gallery)